If investment managers are unhappy with the services that they’re getting from their legacy system provider, there may be a good explanation why.

 To clarify, not all investment firms are dissatisfied with their legacy technology, and in spite of a system’s limited capabilities, they can receive an adequate product and level of support from the provider.

-Do you feel a similar dissatisfaction?
+Do you have similar concerns?

 And it’s not by accident or coincidence the quality of product and service may have eroded.